 - VisualSEEk - content-based image retrieval system

 - WebSEEk - one of the first image and video search engines for the Web in 1995!

 - Integrated Spatial and Feature Image Systems: Retrieval, Analysis and Compression, 1997.
 Advisor: Prof. Shih-Fu Chang, Columbia University.

-- Dr. Smith will present an invited talk at the Institute of Communications Agencies in Canada (ICA) FutureFlash conference in May 2017.
+- Dr. Smith presented an invited talk on "Can AI be Creative?" at the Institute of Communications Agencies in Canada (ICA) FutureFlash conference on May 17, 2017.

-- Dr. Smith will present a plenary talk at IEEE Intl.
+- Dr. Smith presented a plenary talk on "New Challenges and Opportunities for Image Analysis in Healthcare" at IEEE Intl.
 Symposium on Biomedical Imaging (ISBI) 2017 in April 2017.

-- Dr. Smith will present an invited talk on "Can artificial intelligence be creative?" at CPH:CONFERENCE – Art, Technology & Change at the CPH:DOX documentary film festival in March 2017.
+- Dr. Smith presented an invited talk on "Can artificial intelligence be creative?" at CPH:CONFERENCE – Art, Technology & Change at the CPH:DOX documentary film festival in March 2017.